 When Jon Snow “bends the knee” to Daenerys in Season 7, he does so with noble intentions.
 He sees that combining their forces will help ensure the safety of his people.
 Ultimately, he sacrifices personal pride and power (as King of the North) to follow what he believes is the best course of action.

 However, many of Jon’s fellow Northerners disagree with his choice at the beginning of Season 8.
 This includes not only lords and ladies who’ve pledge allegiance to him, but also one of his closest allies, Sansa Stark.
-They question Jon he says this was their only choice, and it’s not enough to convince Sansa, who ultimately works to undermine the alliance between Jon and Daenerys.
-Jon's choice may have been the right one, but his mistake is failing to get other key stakeholders on board with the plan.
+They question Jon when he says it was their only chance at survival.
+Ultimately, it’s not enough to convince Sansa, who works to undermine the alliance between Jon and Daenerys behind their backs.
+Jon's choice may have been the right one, but his mistake was failing to get other key stakeholders on board with the plan.

 In sales enablement, you must also be able to sell your vision.
 You may feel great about the new initiatives you’re working to roll out this year.
 But if your sales managers and reps aren’t on board with it, or if you don't have the support from the C-suite, changing the status quo in your organization becomes much more difficult.

 In other words: don’t be like Jon and assume everyone will think your ideas are great.
 Methodically work to get leadership and other important influencers on board by explaining how your sales enablement initiatives will benefit them directly.

 2. Readiness Really, Really Matters

 In “The Battle of Winterfell,” our team of heroes’ battle plans go horribly awry, leading to the deaths of longtime characters, unarmed survivors, and an army's worth of Dothraki warriors.